 Once you have located a reference, make a note of the reel number and page number.

-To find the material on microfilm visit the family history area on level 3 or use our Ask Us enquiry service to get a copy.
+To find the material on microfilm visit the level 3 reading room or use our Ask a librarian enquiry service to get a copy.

 A2 series microfilm

 - Letters relating to Moreton Bay and Queensland, 1822 - 1860